SaaSInfraLab/Sample-saas-app/README.md

 ## Multi-Tenant Demo

-1. **Deploy to Multiple Namespaces**: Deploy the app to platform, analytics, and data namespaces
+1. **Deploy to Multiple Namespaces**: Deploy the app to 2-3 namespaces (platform, analytics, and optionally data)
 2. **Create Users**: Register users in different tenants
 3. **Verify Isolation**:
    - Users in platform tenant cannot see tasks from analytics tenant
    - Network policies prevent cross-namespace communication
    - Resource quotas are enforced per namespace

+**Default Setup**: CI/CD deploys to 2 namespaces (platform, analytics) to minimize costs on t3.micro nodes.
+To demonstrate 3-tenant multi-tenancy, add the `data` namespace to the CD workflow matrix and scale nodes to 3.

 ## API Endpoints